-2.18 Heathrow attracts major hotels, offices, employment, hotel and airport related uses, all of which compete for sites in this location.
+2.18 Heathrow attracts major hotels, offices, employment, hotel and airport related uses.
 To ensure the most sustainable outcomes, airport related uses are intended to be located within the airport boundary and other activities are directed to appropriate locations around the Perimeter.
-The most suitable locations for offices growth around Heathrow are identified in the Site Allocations and Designations document as being the Bath Road, Harmondsworth and the South West Road.
+The most suitable locations for office growth around Heathrow are identified in the Site Allocations and Designations document.